 COVID-19, Social Distancing, and Your Restaurant

-You, like everyone in the restaurant industry, are reeling from COVID-19 aka the coronavirus.
+You, like everyone in the restaurant industry, are reeling from COVID-19.
 From California to Washington, bars and restaurants are facing varying levels of imposed shutdown.
 It’s no secret that restaurants operate on a razor-thin profit margin.
 As restaurants face closures and social distancing measures, many owners are taking action to protect their customers, staff, and business.

 From securing funds to laying off staff, each decision is agonizing.
 No restaurant owner wants to make these hard choices.
 Yet, here we are.
 Staying up late into the night, running numbers, and figuring out the next steps.

 Many issues are out of your control, but you can focus on what you can do now.
 Not only for safety and revenue, but also to keep your brand visible and positive during this trying time.
 If you can survive the closures, then you have a chance to come back stronger than ever before.